-Switchyard Brewing, Bloomington, will finally open on May 28 at 419 N. Walnut Street, Bloomington.
+Switchyard Brewing, Bloomington, opened May 28 at 419 N. Walnut Street, Bloomington.
 After a few adventures with possible locations not only have they settled into, but they have greatly restored a former ‘old-school’ car dealership (and previous tractor/equipment garage) into a beautiful brewery space.
 This major renovation includes a public meeting space which has already attracted the interest of several local groups for board meetings.
 That ‘boardroom’ has a whiteboard, there is ample Wi-Fi, and will easily accommodate local meetings or planning sessions, and even personal events.

 The public space of Switchyard has a cafe atmosphere similar to a cafe in Europe where many cafes open in the morning with coffee then switch to serving beer later in the day.
 That is the current plan for Switchyard.
 Founder Kurtis Cummings told us they plan for the space to be very community oriented, a place for local folks to gather and to perhaps chat about business or to socialize.
 The building certainly provides a feeling that goes way beyond most local brewery spaces.
 Switchyard gets its name from the community.

 Although the rail line that ran through the heart of Bloomington has been replaced by the B-Line hiking and biking trail, there was once a railroad switchyard on the south side of town that will be converted into Switchyard Park.
 The new park with pavilion, stage, gardens, dog and skate parks and playground will be partly functional and open by late 2019 or early 2020 according to the City of Bloomington and should be completed with Splash Pad and fitness facilities by end of 2020.
 After considering several locations closer to the new park, eventually the space at 419 N. Walnut became the place chosen for the brewery since it is at the heart of Bloomington’s social scene and still less than a third of a mile to the historic B-Line trail.